Best Graphic Design Books – 10 Best Picks

 Logo Modernism by Jens Muller and R. Roger Remington

-Modern design has shown the power of human beings to reshape their environment and escape the technological limits of the past.
-The distillation of modernism in graphic design is one of the most fascinating examples of this.
-In Logo Modernism, authors Muller and Remington bring together over 6,000 trademarks to examine how modernist attitudes gave birth to a new corporate identity.
+Modern design demonstrates humanity’s power to reshape environments and transcend technological limitations.
+Graphic design’s modernist distillation provides one of the most compelling examples of this transformation.
+In Logo Modernism, authors Muller and Remington present over 6,000 trademarks, examining how modernist principles birthed new corporate identity approaches.

 Click Here For The Best Price